syakushevich/interview-questions/SQL/ACID/locking.md

   An "intent exclusive" lock on a table indicates that a transaction intends to obtain exclusive locks on some rows within that table.

 ---

-# Concurrency Control: Pessimistic vs. Optimistic Locking in Rails
+# Pessimistic and Optimistic Locking in Rails

 ## Pessimistic Locking

-### Concept
-Pessimistic Locking involves locking a record as soon as it is read for update, so that no other transaction can modify it until the lock is released.

-### Implementation in Rails
-Use ActiveRecord's `lock` method or `with_lock` block.

-# Pessimistic and Optimistic Locking in Rails
 ```ruby
 # Example using pessimistic locking:
 user = User.lock.find(1)
 user.update!(balance: user.balance - 100)
 ```

-## Pessimistic Locking

 ### Overview
 Pessimistic Locking involves locking a record as soon as it is read for update, ensuring that no other transaction can modify it until the lock is released.
 This guarantees immediate consistency during the update process.